aws/sagemaker-python-sdk/doc/using_tf.rst

     - For an example of using shell scripts, see `this example notebook <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/tensorflow_script_mode_using_shell_commands/tensorflow_script_mode_using_shell_commands.ipynb>`__.
 - For older versions of Tensorflow using Legacy Mode:
     - Specify the path to your ``requirements.txt`` file using the ``requirements_file`` argument.

+For serving, support for installing packages using ``requirements.txt`` varies by Tensorflow version as follows:

+- For Tensorflow 1.11 or newer:
+    - Include a ``requirements.txt`` file in the ``code`` directory.
+- For older versions of Tensorflow:
+    - Specify the path to your ``requirements.txt`` file using the ``SAGEMAKER_REQUIREMENTS`` environment variable.

 A ``requirements.txt`` file is a text file that contains a list of items that are installed by using ``pip install``.
 You can also specify the version of an item to install.